danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

 Based on what you see/experience on the screen, describe:

-- What are the instructions/rules to play the game?
+- **What** are the instructions/rules to play the game?
 - Tofu is constructed as a class, and each tofu is an object instance.
-Can you describe the properties of tofus and their behaviors?
+Can you **describe the properties of tofus and their behaviors**?
-- Can you describe the algorithmic procedures and sequences of the game with the following components: tofus, the pacman, keypress events, movements
+- Can you **describe the algorithmic procedures and sequences of the game** with the following components: tofus, the pacman, keypress events, movements

 **Further questions to think about:**
-- How to add tofu continuously in the screen and what's the condition?
+- **How** to add tofu continuously in the screen and what's the condition?
-- How to check if the pacman has eaten the tofu?
+- **How to check** if the pacman has eaten the tofu?
 - Under what conditions the game will be ended?

 **MAPPING with the source code**
-- Map some of the findings/features from the speculation that you have done with the source code.
+- **Map** some of the findings/features from the speculation that you have done with the source code.
 Which block of code relates to your findings?
-- Can you identify the part/block of code that responds to the elements that you have speculated on earlier?
+- Can you **identify** the part/block of code that responds to the elements that you have speculated on earlier?
 - Identify the syntax and function that you might not know and check out on p5.js reference site: https://p5js.org/reference/

 ## Source Code

-The source code is divided into two, one with all the core functions in `sketch.js`, and the other `Tofu.js` that specifies the class/object relationship.
+The source code is divided into two, one with all the core functions in "sketch.js", and the other "Tofu.js"" that specifies the class/object relationship.
 Sometimes it can help to give a clearer overview if you separate the program into different functions and files.
 You can imagine an additional js file is just a continuation of your core sketch, therefore you don't have to repeatedly write the `function setup()` or `function draw()` in the new files (imagine your program will become longer and more complex, so you might have more than 2 js files to hold the program together).
 To enable the two js files in a program, you need to add the following into the index.html file:

 ```html
   <script language="javascript" type="text/javascript" src="sketch.js"></script>
   <script language="javascript" type="text/javascript" src="Tofu.js"></script>
 ```

-sketch.js:
+**sketch.js:**

 ```javascript
 let pacmanSize = {